snovaisg/ICD-Mappings/README.md

 >>> 2     34290   82
 >>> 3      3669   86

-# Now for all available groups
+# Now let's do all available groups
 groups = codes_grouper.get_available_groupers()

 for g in groups: